-Personal data held by the planning department
+Personal Data held by the Building Control Team

-- basic personal information such as name, address, telephone number, email address
+- Basic personal information such as name, address, telephone number, email address

 Who is processing your data?